0xJacky/nginx-ui/README.md

 ```

 #### With Docker

-You can use our `uozi/nginx-ui:latest` [image](https://hub.docker.com/r/uozi/nginx-ui) in docker, which is base on `nginx:latest`.
+Our docker image [uozi/nginx-ui:latest](https://hub.docker.com/r/uozi/nginx-ui) is based on the latest nginx image and
-You can replace the Nginx on host by publishing port 80 and 443 to host.
+can be used to replace the Nginx on the host.
+By publishing the container's port 80 and 443 to the host,
+you can easily make the switch.

 ##### Note
-1. When used for the first time, the volume mapping to `/etc/nginx` should be empty.
+1. When using this container for the first time, ensure that the volume mapped to /etc/nginx is empty.
-2. If you want to host static files, map a directory to container.
+2. If you want to host static files, you can map directories to container.

 **Docker Deploy Example**